drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Principle: Alteration of an Active Substance
 *[nce]: New Chemical Entity: a compound not previously described.

-The progressive alteration of the molecular structure of a reference compound allows for the determination of the importance of the structural elements involved.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/principle-alteration-an-active-substance-bd7a6252'><i class='fa fa-play' aria-hidden='true'></i></button>The progressive alteration of the molecular structure of a reference compound allows for the determination of the importance of the structural elements involved.
 This can be done by removing, adding or replacing specific molecular fragments and testing how the structural variation affects biological activities.
 For example, if the analog is inactive, the original functional group is interpreted as being essential to binding; if the activity is not affected, the original functional group is considered to be unimportant.
 Each of the novel molecules synthesized is expected to yield useful knowledge.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.